hrithickcodes/hrithickcodes.github.io/_pages/about.md

 1. Collaborated with the team to build and deploy question-answering systems leveraging knowledge graphs (Cypher and Neo4j) and language models models (BERT, T5, DistilBERT).
 2. Built a pipeline to automatically extract structured tables from documents into a knowledge graph using Table Transformer (DETR fine-tuned to detect tables) and YOLO.

+### 💼 Kesowa [MLE Intern]
+1. Optimized and improved the performance metric of the tree detection model on large aerial images (>25GB), reducing training time and enhanced post-processing for shape file generation, enabling QGIS visualization.
+2. Programmed an automated attendance system leveraging Siamese network for face recognition/verification,specifically designed for company employees and deployed on a Jetson Nano.

 ## 📚 Research Paper Implementations